naturesdata/CorrelationProject/README.md

 Rscript col-types.r
 cd ..
 ```
-This might take up to 4 minutes to complete.
+(Estimated Time: 4 minutes).
 Column types are determined by the contents of the column itself.
 If the values are numerical and there’s enough unique values (more than 10), the column is deemed numeric.
 If the values are not of a numeric type, it’s deemed nominal.
 But headers are not included in the column types data frame if the column has only one unique value.
 Headers are also not included if the corresponding column is not numeric but has too many unique values (at least 20), and therefore couldn’t reasonably represent a categorical variable.
 Such columns typically didn’t have useful information for statistical analysis, but were often notes taken by the data recorders which were full English sentences, clearly not variables, but still made their way into the `ADNIMERGE` tables.
 In this way, the column types data frame is used to filter the raw data set, excluding those columns that are unfit.
 <br>
 The final step is converting the column types data frame and the raw data set data frame into CSV files to be combined with the gene expression domain and MRI domain after further processing.
 These CSV files, stored as `col-types.csv` and `raw-data-set.csv`, are created by executing the following:
 ```